akhalif121/DevOps-Pathway/README.md

 # DevOps-Pathway

+!!!
+This not advise but a path I intend to follow!!!

 As an aspiring Cloud/ DevOps Engineer.
 I will be following the pathway below.
+This is based on the most in-demand Technologies.

 As a Beginner I will be be starting with the following: